ethereum/ethereum-org/views/content/agreement.md

 LEGAL WARNING
 -------------

 ### SHORT VERSION
 #### Disclaimer of Liabilities and Warranties

 * **The user expressly knows and agrees that the user is using the Ethereum platform at the user’s sole risk.**
-* **The user acknowledges that the user has an adequate understanding of the risks, usage and intricacies of cryptographic tokens and blockchain-based open source software, eth platform and ethereum**
+* **The user acknowledges that the user has an adequate understanding of the risks, usage and intricacies of cryptographic tokens and blockchain-based open source software, ETH platform and Ethereum**
 * **The user acknowledges and agrees that, to the fullest extent permitted by any applicable law, the disclaimers of liability contained herein apply to any and all damages or injury whatsoever caused by or related to risks of, use of, or inability to use, ethereum or the Ethereum platform under any cause or action whatsoever of any kind in any jurisdiction, including, without limitation, actions for breach of warranty, breach of contract or tort (including negligence) and that neither Stiftung Ethereum (i.e. Ethereum Foundation) nor Ethereum team shall be liable for any indirect, incidental, special, exemplary or consequential damages, including for loss of profits, goodwill or data that occurs as a result.**
 * **Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for certain types of damages.
 Therefore, some of the above limitations in this section may not apply to a user.
 In particular, nothing in these terms shall affect the statutory rights of any user or exclude injury arising from any willful misconduct or fraud of Stiftung Ethereum.**

 ### LONG VERSION

 The following Terms and Conditions (“Terms”) govern the use of the Ethereum open source software platform (“Ethereum Platform”).
 Prior to any use of the Ethereum Platform, the User confirms to understand and expressly agrees to all of the Terms.
 All capitalized terms in this agreement will be given the same effect and meaning as in the Terms.
 The group of developers and other personnel that is now, or will be, employed by, or contracted with, Stiftung Ethereum (“Stiftung Ethereum”) is termed the “Ethereum Team.”
 The Platform will be developed by persons and entities who support Ethereum, including both volunteers and developers who are paid by nonprofit entities interested in supporting the Ethereum Platform.

 The user acknowledges the following serious risks to any use the Ethereum Platform and ETH and expressly agrees to neither hold Ethereum Stiftung nor the Ethereum Team liable should any of the following risks occur:

 #### Risk of Regulatory Actions in One or More Jurisdictions

 The Ethereum Platform and ETH could be impacted by one or more regulatory inquiries or regulatory actions, which could impede or limit the ability of Stiftung Ethereum to continue to develop the Ethereum Platform, or which could impede or limit the ability of a User to use Ethereum Platform or ETH.

 #### Risk of Alternative, Unofficial Ethereum Networks

-It is possible that alternative Ethereum-based networks could be established, which utilize the same open source source code and open source protocol underlying the Ethereum Platform.
+It is possible that alternative Ethereum-based networks could be established, which utilize the same open source code and open source protocol underlying the Ethereum Platform.
 The Ethereum network may compete with these alternative Ethereum-based networks, which could potentially negatively impact the Ethereum Platform and ETH.

 #### Risk of Insufficient Interest in the Ethereum Platform or Distributed Applications